IlyaTuzov/DAVOS/readme.md

 The faultload parameters are grouped under the *FFI* tag of master DAVOS configuration template (tetsconfig/Selene.xml).
 The 'dut_scope' is a hierarchical filter used to select a DUT module in which faults are to be injected, e.g. CPU core[0] in the listing below.
-The 'pblock' is the area filter to contrain the fault injection scope attending to floorplan coordinates, defined in terms of Bottom-Left and Top-Right Tile coordinates.
+The 'pblock' is the area filter to constrain the fault injection scope attending to floorplan coordinates, defined in terms of Bottom-Left and Top-Right Tile coordinates.
 The 'target_logic' filters the fault targets attending to the type of nestlist cells, adopting one of the following values:
 FF - registers, LUT - lookup Tables, BRAM - block RAMs, TYPE0 - all essential bits (attending to EBD bitmask).